-The damaging effects of conventional industrial monoculture tree plantations is already well-documented and is being resisted around the world.
-The addition of transgenic tree plantations can only worsen existing problems.
+The damaging effects of conventional industrial mono-culture tree plantations is already well-documented.
+The addition of transgenic tree plantations can only worsen these existing problems.
 Add to this the utter lack of credible risk assessment of transgenic tree release, especially on a global scale, and it becomes a matter of common sense that there must not be any further forward motion in the commercial development of transgenic tree plantations.
-The UN CBD must impose a moratorium on the technology and launch a thorough and global examination of the risks of transgenic tree release.
+The UN CBD must impose a moratorium on the technology and launch a thorough and global examination of the risks of this technology.